WE ARE CURRENTLY ACCEPTING APPLICATION FOR SCILL PROGRAM START SPRING 2022!

 Outcomes of SCILL Bridges Program

-The SJSU SCILL Program is now in its 10th year.
-Jusst over ninety students have already graduated with a master’s degree.
+The SJSU SCILL Program is now in its 12th year.
+One hundred and ten students have already graduated with a master’s degree.
 They represent the face of California’s diverse population.
 More than 90% of these graduates hold professional positions in the Bay area.
-More than 50% now work in biotech companies, many on generating stem cell therapies.
-About 30% work in academic labs advancing stem cell research.
-About 15% of SCILL graduates continue to Ph.D. programs or medical school, and will further advance this field in the future.
+Almost 60% now work in biotech companies, many on generating stem cell therapies.
+About 20% work in academic labs advancing stem cell research.
+About 20% of SCILL graduates continue to Ph.D. programs or medical school, and will further advance this field in the future.